mediaxweb/MEDIAX-AGENT-BANK-VIETNAM-AI-INNOVATION-CHALLENGE-2026/README.md

 - `/qa` and `/documents` serve the same single-page shell.

-Use the sidebar to switch between the Orchestrator chat and the document-management UI mock; the selected view is tracked in the URL hash.
+Use the sidebar to switch between the Orchestrator chat and the policy knowledge-base screen; the selected view is tracked in the URL hash.

+On startup, FastAPI creates 10 public demo accounts if they do not already exist.
+The UI asks the user to select one account, obtains its JWT through `POST /api/v1/auth/demo-login/{account_number}`, and then unlocks the app.
+The demo selector intentionally does not ask for a password.

-The `/qa` screen calls `POST /api/v1/orchestrator/chat` directly.
-It stores local chat sessions, messages, source metadata, and the backend `session_id` in browser `localStorage` so a browser refresh can restore the demo transcript and continue the same backend conversation.
+The `/qa` screen sends the selected account's Bearer token to `POST /api/v1/orchestrator/chat`.
+It stores local chat sessions, messages, source metadata, and the backend `session_id` in browser `localStorage`.
+The storage key includes the authenticated user ID, so each demo account restores only its own browser transcript and backend conversation IDs.

-The `/documents` screen currently uses static document records and simulates upload progress in the browser.
-It does not call the knowledge-base APIs.
-Use Swagger or the API endpoints described below for real PDF ingestion.
+The `/documents` screen calls the authenticated knowledge-base APIs to list, search, and upload text-based PDFs.
+Its three Agent scopes map to the Credit, Compliance, and Operations policy-owner IDs configured in `DOCUMENT_AGENT_SCOPES` in `static/js/app.js`.

 ## Quick start